piyushb03/IOMS/README.md

-# IOMS — Intelligent Inventory & Order Management System
+# IOMS — Inventory & Order Management System

 > A production-grade, SaaS-style platform for managing products, customers, orders, and business insights.
 Built as a full-stack monorepo with FastAPI, React 18, PostgreSQL, and Docker.